filecoin-project/venus/CONTRIBUTING.md

 ## Additional Developer Notes

-#### Error Handling

-The overarching concern is safety of the user: do not give the user an incorrect view of the world.

-* **DO NOT INTENTIONALLY CRASH THE NODE**.
-Don't panic() if you can exit cleanly. panic()ing stops the node from doing useful work that might be unrelated to the error and does not give subsystems an opportunity to clean up, thus potentially creating additional problems.
-  * If an error is likely a function of an input, discard the input.
-  * If an error could be transient, attempt to continue making progress.
-  * If an error appears to be permanent or we have inconsistent internal state, error out to the top level and exit cleanly if possible.

-We should log an ERROR only in truly unexpected conditions that should not happen and that a dev should go look at.

 #### Testing

-- All new code should be accompanied by unit tests (except commands, which should be daemon tested).
+- All new code should be accompanied by unit tests.
 Prefer focussed unit tests to integration tests for thorough validation of behaviour.
 Existing code is not necessarily a good model, here.
-- Prefer to test the output/contracts.
-- Daemon tests (integration tests that run a node and send it commands):
-  - Daemon tests should test integration, not comprehensive functionality
+- Integration tests (in-process, daemon, or FAST) should test integration, not comprehensive functionality
 - Tests should be placed in a separate package, and follow the naming pattern `$PACKAGE_test`.
 For example, a test of the chain package should live in a package named `chain_test`.
 In limited situations, exceptions may be made for some "white box" tests placed in the same package as the code it tests.

 #### Profiling